Drug and Alcohol Rehab Programs

 Though most states like Colorado have laws governing how much of these drugs can be purchased by one person in a given period of time, there is still a risk of the person going to several stores to get what they need.

 While the risk of physical addiction is quite low, this type of abuse is often a gateway to using more potent prescription medications and could be an indicator of more serious problems on the horizon.
+If you or a loved one requires drug abuse rehab to overcome an addiction, just know Peaks Recovery is ready to help.

 Stimulants, also known as “uppers”, are a class of drugs that stimulate the central nervous system, lending energy, endurance, and over-confidence.
 They work by producing copious amounts of dopamine, which is the chemical that stimulates the pleasure centers of the brain.
 After continued or prolonged use, the brain will no longer produce this chemical naturally, so the urge to use becomes greater in order to recapture that high.